soni801/im-support-bot/README.md

 # temple-bot

- Discord bot for the TempleOS help desk.
+Discord bot for misc. tasks in a closed Discord server.